 Our students are the next generation of senior managers, decision-makers, employers and agents of change in organisations of all kinds and the Future Skills Initiative will help to ensure that they are able to contribute in a positive way to practice and thinking around sustainability issues”.

 Initially funded through a teaching fellowship, UEA's formal work on Education for Sustainable Development began in 2011.
-The Future Skills Initiative was futher developed through The Higher Education Green Academy Change Programme: a student-staff collaboration to deepen employability skills.
+The Future Skills Initiative was further developed through The Higher Education Green Academy Change Programme: a student-staff collaboration to deepen employability skills.

 UEA has two broad aims through the FSI: